MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free-web-ui.md

 1. Review the terms of service and accept them by selecting the corresponding checkbox.

 1. Select **Create** to provision the cluster.
-Provisioning typically takes a few minutes minutes.
+Provisioning typically takes a few minutes.

 ## Work with your free cluster